rds1983/OpenSora/README.md

 Various experiments with game "Trails in the sky".

-For now it consists only from OpenSora.Viewer, which is utility to view "Trails in the Sky FC" textures and models.
+For now it consists only from OpenSora.Viewer, which is utility to view "Trails in the Sky FC/SC" textures and models.

 ![](/images/OpenSora.png)